AnnaXJGe/Consensys_101/README.md

 # Consensys_101
-notes of blockchain and ethertum
+notes of blockchain and ethereum

 ## Week One Big Picture
 ### 1.1 overlook of the stack